Hi, friends!

 The newest addition to the Hobonichi Techo family is the HON!

 Hobonichi has original stationery available on their site, and retailers such as us carry a select variety of them.
-We currently carry tools such as the stencils and index stickers, and hopefully in the future we will carry much more!
-View Hobonichi's tools and more on their site here.
+We currently carry tools such as the stencils, index stickers, stamps, and pencil boards.
+Find them here!

 Warmly,